0Franky/SmokeFree/docs/screens/welcome page.md

 ### Questions:
 1. How many cigarettes have you smoked in the last 15 days?
 (Open-ended answer to input the number of cigarettes smoked per day)
 2. What are the situations or emotions that trigger the desire to smoke?
-(Optional, list of situations or emotions triggering the desire to smoke)
+(Examples: stress during work/study, moments of boredom, anxiety, etc.)
 3. Do you have social or familial support in your journey to quit smoking?
 (Optional, question about social support)
 4. Select your support preferences during the quit smoking journey:
     - Practical advice